 By supporting our students simultaneously across these three areas, we don’t just prepare them for continued academic success.
 We give them the tools to create a brighter future for themselves.

-SLJ was featured in the recent book, Restoring Opportunity, by Greg J. Duncan and Richard J. Murnane, as a small public high school that is succeeding in addressing the challenges of inequality.
+SLJ was featured in the book, Restoring Opportunity, by Greg J. Duncan and Richard J. Murnane, as a small public high school that is succeeding in addressing the challenges of inequality.
 Watch this video about our school, made to accompany the book:

 The Urban Assembly School for Law and Justice was conceived to immerse students in a rigorous curriculum that exposes law and justice as the fundamental building blocks of society and trains them to be far-thinking, contributive adults.